DIGITAL INTERN OPPORTUNITY : BUILDING ONLINE PRESENCE

 Do you want to work in a dynamic and inspiring workplace?
 The Saint John Community Loan Fund is looking for a recent graduate to serve in the role as intern in digital media.

-We are a community development corporation that helps individuals and organizations go after opportunity to build assets and economic independence.
-The tools we use include financing, training, coaching and real estate development.
-We are located at the Social Enterprise Hub, a building we constructed to house enterprising nonprofits, social enterprises, and micro enterprises.
-At the Hub we are a cluster of groups that are passionate about scaling impact, whether in environmental stewardship, literacy, employment and enterprise, or purposeful community research and policy development.
-Itís a dynamic and inspiring workplace.
+We are a community development organization that helps individuals and organizations go after opportunity to build assets and economic independence.
+We focus on three main activities: financing, training, and real estate development.
+We are located at the Social Enterprise Hub, a building we constructed to house enterprising non-profits, social enterprises, and micro enterprises.
+It is a space where we scale an enterprising culture for poverty reduction and community building.

-You are skilled at working with others; at research, writing and developing great material; and well, a lot more.
+You are a creative thinker with an entrepreneurial mindset.
+You work hard.
+See challenge as opportunity.
+You make teams better.
+You want to make a difference.
+You think big and act locally.
+You don't mind getting your hands dirty.
+You are skilled at working with others; at research, writing and developing great material; at financial analysis and modeling; and well, a lot more.
 If you are bilingual, that is a huge asset for work around the province.